Definition and foundations of the collaborative economy

 The collaborative economy maximizes the use of underutilized assets, increasing their efficiency and reducing overall user spending.

-Furthermore, access to digital platforms offers more economical options, expanding the supply with costs accessible to everyone.
+In addition, access to digital platforms offers cheaper options, expanding the offer with affordable costs for everyone.

-By decreasing the number of necessary goods, such as cars or new products, it becomes possible to reduces production and polluting emissions.
+By decreasing the number of necessary goods, such as cars or new products, reduce production and polluting emissions.

-Models like carsharing promote a more sustainable mobilityby sharing vehicles and optimizing journeys.
+Models like carsharing promote one more sustainable mobility, by sharing vehicles and optimizing journeys.

-This reduction in manufacturing and overuse promotes environmental protection and supports responsible long-term practices.
+This reduction in manufacturing and overuse supports environmental protection and supports responsible long-term practices.

 Social and technological impact

-The collaborative economy has generated a remarkable change in the social and technological sphere, driving new forms of work and the development of digital solutions.
+The collaborative economy has generated a notable change in the social and technological field, promoting new ways of working and the development of digital solutions.

-Furthermore, technology has boosted the expansion of these practices, facilitating the connection between users and improving the efficiency of services.
+Furthermore, technology has enhanced the expansion of these practices, facilitating the connection between users and improving the efficiency of services.

-The growth of the collaborative economy has opened up multiple business avenues, allowing individuals to easily become entrepreneurs.
+The growth of the collaborative economy has opened multiple avenues of business, allowing individuals to easily become entrepreneurs.

-Through digital platforms, people can offer goods and services, which promotes self-employment and diversifies sources of income.
+Through digital platforms, people can offer goods and services, which encourages self-employment and diversifies sources of income.

 This model reduces traditional barriers, facilitating access to markets and promoting the economic independence of many users.